defold/extension-fbinstant/README.md

 **RETURN**
 * ```platform``` (string) - The current platform one of "IOS" or "ANDROID" or "WEB" or "MOBILE_WEB".

+### fbinstant.get_locale()
+The current locale.
+See https://origincache.facebook.com/developers/resources/?id=FacebookLocales.xml for a complete list of supported locale values.
+Use this to determine what languages the current game should be localized with.
+The value will not be accurate until FBInstant.startGameAsync() resolves.

+**RETURN**
+* ```locale``` (string) - The locale

 ### fbinstant.get_supported_apis()
 Gets a list of supported apis by the current platform.